We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Lupus flare symptoms

-There are some warning signs that can let you know that a lupus flare is coming.
-Being able to recognize these signs can help you to seek treatment more promptly, potentially making the flare less severe.
-Warning signs of a lupus flare include:
+Some warning signs can let you know that a lupus flare is coming.
+Being able to recognize these signs can help you to seek treatment more promptly.
+This can potentially make the flare less severe.

 - pain, especially chest pain that may result from pericarditis or pleurisy